 A student placed in financial aid warning status has failed to meet the minimum requirements of satisfactory academic progress and must meet the minimum standards by the end of the warning trimester of enrollment in order to continue to be eligible for federal financial aid.
-A student enrolled at a minimum half-time status during the warning trimester may continue to receive financial aid for that trimester.
+A student enrolled at a minimum half time status during the warning trimester may continue to receive financial aid for that trimester.

-When a student is placed in a warning status they will receive an email notification to their University email account from the Associate Director of Financial Aid.
-The student will be encouraged to meet with their respective Academic Success Coach during the warning trimester to assess academic progress and receive assistance in developing effective learning strategies.
+When a student is placed in a warning status they will receive a letter of notification from the Associate Director of Financial Aid.
+The student will be encouraged to meet with the Academic Success Coach during the warning trimester to assess academic progress and receive assistance in developing effective learning strategies.